My mother was meant to be on German disaster flight

 But she also works at the University of Reading, where she is director of training at the Charlie Waller Institute of Evidence–Based Psychological Treatment.

-She has co–written The CBT Handbook with a university colleague, Professor Roz Shafran.
+The CBT Handbook with a university colleague, Professor Roz Shafran.

 She says: “A lot of books are for single problems but this one is more general because we know lots of people have more than one problem.
 This means that it covers quite a wide area.
 The way we have written it is to be as accessible as possible but without being patronising.